 Proponents of plant-based diets often have their protein intake judged by outsiders who claim the vegan diet can’t provide nearly enough protein to sustain a healthy lifestyle.
 But it turns out that protein is not really the concern.

-There are three macronutrients, all of which you’ve certainly heard of: lipids (fat), carbohydrates, and protein.
+There are three macronutrients, all of which you’ve certainly heard: lipids (fat), carbohydrates, and protein.
 These nutrients make up the bulk of our diets and provide our bodies with energy.

-While carbohydrates have been vilified (and even highlighted by some as "technically the only macronutrient your body can survive without,") dietary fiber is actually a subset of carbohydrates and is very necessary for health.
+While carbohydrates have been vilified (and even highlighted by the team over at Lifehacker1 as "technically the only macronutrient your body can survive without,") dietary fiber is actually a subset of carbohydrates and is very necessary for health.

 What Does Dietary Fiber Do?

 Fiber is the portion of a plant-derived food that cannot be completely broken down by digestion.
-It then travels through the digestive tract undigested, becoming the food for all of the microbes that live there, also sometimes called a "prebiotic."
+It travels through the digestive tract undigested, then, becoming the food for all of the microbes that live there; another term for this category of nutrient that you may have heard?
+A "prebiotic."

-Dietary fiber is divided into two categories: soluble and insoluble fiber.
+Dietary fiber is divided into two categories: soluble and insoluble.
 The former dissolves into a gel-like substance in the digestive tract, while the latter stays mainly intact.
-Each brings its own health benefits to the table, with the latter contributing many of the digestive benefits and the former helping to decrease blood glucose and blood cholesterol, according to the Mayo Clinic.
+Each brings its own health benefits to the table, with the latter contributing many of the digestive benefits commonly associated with fiber, and the former helping to decrease blood glucose and blood cholesterol, according to the Mayo Clinic.

 High-fiber diets have also been linked to improved weight loss and even reduced mortality.
-One meta-analysis published in the American Journal of Epidemiology formed this link between high fiber intake and longer lifespan, and a recent study in The Journals of Gerontology, Series A: Biological Sciences and Medical Sciences found that those who consumed more fiber had an almost 80 percent greater likelihood of a longer life, with decreased risk for hypertension, diabetes, dementia, depression, and more.
+One meta-analysis published in the American Journal of Epidemiology2 formed this link between high fiber intake and longer lifespan, and a study in The Journals of Gerontology, Series A: Biological Sciences and Medical Sciences3 found that those who consumed more fiber had an almost 80 percent greater likelihood of a longer life, with decreased risk for hypertension, diabetes, dementia, depression, and more.

 How Can You Get More Dietary Fiber?